Bias-variance trade-off in portfolio optimization under Expected Shortfall with $\ell_2$ regularization: Introduction

-In this paper we carry out the optimization of $\ell_2$-regularized ES analytically in the special case of i.i.d.
-Gaussian distributed returns, in the limit where both the dimension and the sample size are large, but their ratio $r=N/T$ is fixed.
+In this paper we carry out the optimization of $\ell_2$-regularized ES analytically in the special case of i.i.d.\;Gaussian distributed returns, in the limit where both the dimension and the sample size are large, but their ratio $r=N/T$ is fixed.
 The calculation will be performed by the method of replicas borrowed from the statistical physics of disordered systems \cite{mezard1987Spin}.
 The present work extends a previous paper \cite{caccioli2015Portfolio} by incorporating the regularizer.
-As expected, by preventing the phase transition from taking place, the regularizer fundamentally alters the overall picture (in this respect, the role of the regularizer is analogous to that of an external field coupled to the order parameter in a phase transition).
-As the technical details of the replica calculation have been laid out in \cite{ciliberti2007On} and, in a somewhat different form, in \cite{caccioli2014Lp}, we omit them in here.
-Instead we just recall the setup of the problem and display the solutions for the most important quantities: the relative estimation error of ES, and the susceptibility, i.e.\ the sensitivity of the optimal portfolio weights to small shifts in the returns.
-Our results exhibit a clear distinction between the region in the space of parameters where data dominate and the regularizer plays a minor role, from the one where the data are insufficient and the regularizer stabilizes the estimate at the price of essentially suppressing the data.
-Thereby, our results provide a clean and explicit example of the estimation error-bias trade-off that is at the heart of the regularization procedure.
-We find that the transition between the data-dominated regime and the bias-dominated one is rather sharp, so the region where an actual trade-off can take place is narrow.
-We also note that the limits of such a narrow transition range might be hard to identify on the basis of empirical data, but show up very clearly in our analytical approach.
+By preventing the phase transition from taking place, the regularizer fundamentally alters the overall picture (in this respect, the role of the regularizer is analogous to that of an external field coupled to the order parameter in a phase transition).
+As the technical details of the replica calculation have been laid out in \cite{ciliberti2007On} and, in a somewhat different form, in \cite{caccioli2016liquidity}, we do not repeat them here.
+Instead we just recall the setup of the problem and focus on the most important result: the relative estimation error (closely related to the out-of-sample estimator of ES) as a function of $r=N/T$ and the strength of the regularizer $\eta$.